 The intensity of sound is the flow of sound energy per unit of time through unit area.
 Frequency is a measure of the quality of sound energy.
-The intensity of sound is purely a physical quantity which can be accurately measured and is independent of ear of listener [14].
+The intensity of sound is purely a physical quantity which can be accurately measured since the human ear cannot perceive low-and-high frequency sounds.
+[14].
 The intensity of sound is measured on a logarithmic scale due to its wide range of variations.
 Equation 1 gives the sound intensity in decibels.